awsdocs/amazon-rds-user-guide/doc_source/MonitoringOverview.md

 +  **High CPU or RAM consumption** – High values for CPU or RAM consumption might be appropriate, if they're in keeping with your goals for your application \(like throughput or concurrency\) and are expected\.
 +  **Disk space consumption** – Investigate disk space consumption if space used is consistently at or above 85 percent of the total disk space\.
 See if it is possible to delete data from the instance or archive data to a different system to free up space\.
 +  **Network traffic** – For network traffic, talk with your system administrator to understand what expected throughput is for your domain network and internet connection\.
 Investigate network traffic if throughput is consistently lower than expected\.
 +  **Database connections** – If you see high numbers of user connections and also decreases in instance performance and response time, consider constraining database connections\.
 The best number of user connections for your DB instance varies based on your instance class and the complexity of the operations being performed\.
 To determine the number of database connections, associate your DB instance with a parameter group where the `User Connections` parameter is set to a value other than 0 \(unlimited\)\.
 You can either use an existing parameter group or create a new one\.
-For more information, see [Working with DB Parameter Groups](USER_WorkingWithParamGroups.md)\.
+For more information, see [Working with DB parameter groups](USER_WorkingWithParamGroups.md)\.
 +  **IOPS metrics** – The expected values for IOPS metrics depend on disk specification and server configuration, so use your baseline to know what is typical\.
 Investigate if values are consistently different than your baseline\.
 For best IOPS performance, make sure that your typical working set fits into memory to minimize read and write operations\.

-## Monitoring Tools<a name="monitoring_automated_manual"></a>
+## Monitoring tools<a name="monitoring_automated_manual"></a>

 AWS provides various tools that you can use to monitor Amazon RDS\.
 You can configure some of these tools to do the monitoring for you, and other tools require manual intervention\.
 We recommend that you automate monitoring tasks as much as possible\.

-### Automated Monitoring Tools<a name="monitoring_automated_tools"></a>
+### Automated monitoring tools<a name="monitoring_automated_tools"></a>

 You can use the following automated monitoring tools to watch Amazon RDS and report when something is wrong:
 + **Amazon RDS Events** – Subscribe to Amazon RDS events to be notified when changes occur with a DB instance, DB snapshot, DB parameter group, or DB security group\.
-For more information, see [Using Amazon RDS Event Notification](USER_Events.md)\.
+For more information, see [Using Amazon RDS event notification](USER_Events.md)\.
 + **Database log files** – View, download, or watch database log files using the Amazon RDS console or Amazon RDS API operations\.
 You can also query some database log files that are loaded into database tables\.
-For more information, see [Amazon RDS Database Log Files](USER_LogAccess.md)\.
+For more information, see [Amazon RDS database log files](USER_LogAccess.md)\.
 + **Amazon RDS Enhanced Monitoring** — Look at metrics in real time for the operating system\.
 For more information, see [Enhanced Monitoring](USER_Monitoring.OS.md)\.
 + **Amazon RDS Performance Insights** — Assess the load on your database, and determine when and where to take action\.
 For more information, see [Using Amazon RDS Performance Insights](USER_PerfInsights.md)\.
 + **Amazon RDS Recommendations** — Look at automated recommendations for database resources, such as DB instances, read replicas, and DB parameter groups\.
-For more information, see [Using Amazon RDS Recommendations](USER_Recommendations.md)\.
+For more information, see [Using Amazon RDS recommendations](USER_Recommendations.md)\.

 In addition, Amazon RDS integrates with Amazon CloudWatch, Amazon EventBridge, and AWS CloudTrail for additional monitoring capabilities:
 + **Amazon CloudWatch Metrics** – Amazon RDS automatically sends metrics to CloudWatch every minute for each active database\.
 You don't get additional charges for Amazon RDS metrics in CloudWatch\.
-For more information, see [Viewing DB Instance Metrics](#USER_Monitoring)\.
+For more information, see [Viewing DB instance metrics](#USER_Monitoring)\.
 + **Amazon CloudWatch Alarms** – You can watch a single Amazon RDS metric over a specific time period\.
 You can then perform one or more actions based on the value of the metric relative to a threshold that you set\.
 For more information, see [Monitoring with Amazon CloudWatch](#monitoring-cloudwatch)\.
 + **Amazon CloudWatch Logs** – Most DB engines enable you to monitor, store, and access your database log files in CloudWatch Logs\.
 For more information, see [Amazon CloudWatch Logs User Guide](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/)\.
 + **Amazon CloudWatch Events and Amazon EventBridge** – You can automate AWS services and respond to system events such as application availability issues or resource changes\.
 Events from AWS services are delivered to CloudWatch Events and EventBridge nearly in real time\.
 You can write simple rules to indicate which events interest you and what automated actions to take when an event matches a rule\.
-For more information, see [Getting CloudWatch Events and Amazon EventBridge Events for Amazon RDS](rds-cloud-watch-events.md)\.
+For more information, see [Getting CloudWatch Events and Amazon EventBridge events for Amazon RDS](rds-cloud-watch-events.md)\.
 + **AWS CloudTrail** – You can view a record of actions taken by a user, role, or an AWS service in Amazon RDS\.
 CloudTrail captures all API calls for Amazon RDS as events\.
 These captures include calls from the Amazon RDS console and from code calls to the Amazon RDS API operations\.
 If you create a trail, you can enable continuous delivery of CloudTrail events to an Amazon S3 bucket, including events for Amazon RDS\.
 If you don't configure a trail, you can still view the most recent events in the CloudTrail console in **Event history**\.
 For more information, see [Working with AWS CloudTrail and Amazon RDS ](logging-using-cloudtrail.md)\.

-### Manual Monitoring Tools<a name="monitoring_manual_tools"></a>
+### Manual monitoring tools<a name="monitoring_manual_tools"></a>

 Another important part of monitoring Amazon RDS involves manually monitoring those items that the CloudWatch alarms don't cover\.
 The Amazon RDS, CloudWatch, AWS Trusted Advisor and other AWS console dashboards provide an at\-a\-glance view of the state of your AWS environment\.
 We recommend that you also check the log files on your DB instance\.
 + From the Amazon RDS console, you can monitor the following items for your resources: